 Updated Travel Protocols

-- Can provide proof of having received the COVID-19 vaccination AND a negative PCR test 72 hours prior to arrival
+- Can provide proof of having a negative PCR test 72 hours prior to arrival

 - Produce a negative PCR test result upon arrival

-- Return to a household where the other residents have also received the COVID-19 vaccine
+- Return to a household where the all residents have also received the COVID-19 vaccine

-All people exempted under these conditions will be expected, along with their household members, to undergo repeat testing on day 5, 10 and 15, following their arrival date.
+All people qualifying under these conditions will be expected, along with their household members, to undergo repeat testing.
+The fully updated and gazetted regulations can be read here.

-Travellers entering the Island who do not meet the requirements for exemption, will still be subject to mandatory quarantine.
+Travellers entering the Island who do not meet the requirements for the 10-day quarantine, will still be subject to mandatory 14 days quarantine.

 Those working in the hospitality and tourism industry (restaurateurs, taxi drivers etc.) will now have to undergo regular PCR testing and regular testing will continue for front-line health workers.